xdv/divvy-dev-portal/content/concepts/issued-currencies/freezes.md

 ## Enabling or Disabling Global Freeze

-### Using `rippled`
+### Using `divvyd`

 To enable Global Freeze on an address, send an `AccountSet` transaction with the [asfGlobalFreeze flag value](accountset.html#accountset-flags) in the `SetFlag` field.
 To disable Global Freeze, put the asfGlobalFreeze flag value in the `ClearFlag` field instead.

-Example of submitting an AccountSet transaction to enable Global Freeze using the [WebSocket API](get-started-with-the-rippled-api.html#websocket-api):
+Example of submitting an AccountSet transaction to enable Global Freeze using the [WebSocket API](get-started-with-the-divvyd-api.html#websocket-api):

 ```
 {